Users

 1. In the All Users list, click the link on the user you want to delete.

-2. On the resulting dialog, click the Delete button.
+2. On the dialog that opens, click the Delete button.

 Filtering Users